-With such a lack of diabetes management and awareness in the general population, it's easy for this illness to go untreated.
-Fortunately, there are more and more options in the market available to the public.
 Advancements in technology have made tools like continuous glucose monitoring devices more readily accessible to the every day person.
 This means less reliance on the healthcare system and the ability to take matters into your own hands.

 You know your body best.
 We each have our own unique composition of genetics, diet, and lifestyle so it goes to say that our blood glucose levels react differently from one another depending on the combination of all these factors.